 When customers experience firsthand how your app solves a pain point, it’s easier for them to imagine how paid features will enhance the experience.

 Subscription Optimization with Swrve

 If you’re successfully encouraging people to sign up for a free trial of your app, your marketing efforts are paying off.
-However, persuading trial users to become paying customers is where the revenue lies.
+However, persuading trial users to stick around and become paying customers is where the revenue lies.